sullivankw/android-firebase-app/README.md

 # android-firebase-app

 * This uses Firebase as a real time database and storage.
-A user can view a list of profiles and to that list while getting
+A user can view a list of profiles and add to that list
-* updates to the profile list if changes are made to the master at the server or via other users
+* while getting updates to the profile list if changes are made to the profile list at the server or via other users

 # TODOS